 I myself made this mistake years ago.
 I was the first Internet marketer to really leverage Digg.
-During my peak I had a 75% success ratio of getting stories on the homepage and I was a top 10 Digg user.
-With this power I was able to charge companies anywhere from $5000 to $15,000 to just submit a story to Digg.
+During my peak, I had a 75% success rate of getting stories on the homepage, and I was a top 10 Digg user.
+With this power, I was able to charge companies anywhere from $5,000 to $15,000 to just submit a story to Digg.

 But there was one big issue.
 It didn’t last very long as I had a big mouth.
 I was speaking at conferences and telling others what I was doing with Digg.
 And to make matters worse, I was even teaching other marketers how to do the same thing.

-After 6 months of doing this Digg was being used by hundreds of marketers and it became tough for any of us to reach the homepage.
+After six months of talking about Digg, I found that hundreds of other marketers started using Digg, and it became tough for any of us to reach the homepage.
 This meant that companies no longer wanted to pay me money to submit their story.

-If you find a marketing tactic that’s good and works really well, keep your mouth shut.
-The moment you tell others about it, is the day you lose.
+If you find a marketing tactic that works really well, keep your mouth shut.
+The moment you tell others about it is the day you lose.

 Lesson #7: Always be afraid

-Although Chief Wiggum is a tough cop, his son Ralph is a scaredey cat.
-Ralph is afraid of almost anything that he sees… especially the unknown.
+Although Chief Wiggum is a tough cop, his son Ralph is a scaredy cat.
+Ralph is afraid of almost everything that he sees, but he is especially afraid of the unknown.

 As a marketer, you don’t want to be afraid of the unknown, but you want to be afraid of being banned from a specific marketing channel.
-For example JcPenney used spammy techniques to get to the top of Google in February and they got caught.
-Google made an example out of them and JcPenney lost traffic, which affected their sales.
-Plus they got a ton of bad press.
+For example, JcPenney used spammy techniques to get to the top of Google in February, and it got caught.
+Google made an example of it, and JcPenney lost traffic, which affected its sales.
+Plus, it got a ton of bad press.

-JcPenney is back on the top of Google these days, but they did get in trouble for a bit.
-Before you explore the dark sides of marketing, make sure you fully understand the consequences.
-If you are okay with them, then feel free and roll the dice.
-If you aren’t, then you better stay away from them or hope that you don’t get caught.
+JcPenney is back on the top of Google these days, but it did get into trouble for a bit.
+Before you explore the dark side of marketing, make sure you fully understand the consequences.
+If you are okay with them, then feel free to roll the dice.
+If you aren’t, then you’d better stay away from them or hope that you don’t get caught.

-I myself pushed Hacker News to the limit and if you now try to submit stories from Quick Sprout on Hacker News you’ll notice that they disappear.
-This is an example of me pushing things to the limit… at the time I was familiar with the consequences of my actions and I was willing to accept them if I got caught.
+I myself pushed Hacker News to the limit.
+Now, if you try to submit stories from Quick Sprout to Hacker News, you’ll notice that they disappear.
+This is an example of me pushing things to the limit.
+At the time, I was familiar with the consequences of my actions, and I was willing to accept them if I got caught.

-I am not saying you should or shouldn’t do what I did or other big companies are doing, instead be familiar with the consequences of your actions.
+I am not saying you should or shouldn’t do what I did or other big companies are doing.
+What I am saying is be familiar with the consequences of your actions.

 Don’t shut people or ideas out just because you don’t see the value in them.
-You’ll be shocked at what you’ll learn from just walking down the street or interacting with a 3 year-old.
+You’ll be shocked to see what you can learn from just walking down the street or interacting with a 3 year-old if you pay attention.

 What other marketing lessons can we learn from The Simpsons?